 - Capital project to be implemented in 2019

-NYCDOT is conducting outreach for the next section of this crucial project, similar in size to the previous segments, in order to get quality input at a workshop.
-We plan to conduct outreach for Queens Blvd from Yellowstone Blvd to Union Tpke in the near future.
+NYCDOT is currently conducting outreach for the next section of this crucial project, similar in size to the previous segments.
 We remain committed to improving safety along Queens Boulevard and are focused on getting insightful feedback from the community.
 We have a public feedback map and survey, so please click the links below if you'd like to participate!

 There is a clear and present need for safety improvements along Queens Boulevard; crash data currently places it in the top ten percentile of traffic injuries and fatalities for streets throughout Queens.
 Check out our Presentations & Data page to learn more background on the Boulevard.
 In addition to analyzing these figures, DOT wants to know about your personal experiences and perspectives on Queens Boulevard.
 In order to improve the boulevard for current and future users, DOT needs to hear from pedestrians, motorists, and cyclists.
 Through workshops, surveys, online interaction, and real-time engagements with the Street Ambassador unit, DOT will inform and educate, as well as listen to, the public about improving Queens Boulevard.
 Check out our Outreach & Events page to see our past events and participate in future ones.